Elena Rzhevskaya: Berlin, 1945

 The Soviet 3rd Shock Army moved the corpses to an improvised morgue located in Berlin-Buch.
-The secret transport took place over the night of 5 and 6 May, allegedly in order to prevent commander of the city Nikolai Berzarin and his 5th Assault Army to claim a stake in the findings.
+The secret transport took place over the night of 5 and 6 May, allegedly in order to prevent commander of the city Nikolai Berzarin and his 5th Shock Army from claiming a stake in the findings.
 However, it was Berzarin who commissioned Colonel Vassily Gorbushin, for whom Rzhevskaya served as interpreter, with investigating Hitler's fate.
 According to Rzhevskaya, the burnt corpses were wrapped in sheets and lifted over the fence of the Chancellery garden and into two large crates (apparently for ammunition) on a Soviet truck early on 6 May.
 According to Soviet forensic expert Faust Shkaravsky, he received Hitler's remains in such a wooden crate.
 Hitler's dental remains – said to be found loose in the oral cavity while somehow clamping down on the tongue – were supposedly removed during the alleged autopsy conducted on 8 May.
 These remains, which are the only remains of Hitler's actually proven to be found, consisted of a golden maxillar bridge and a lower jawbone fragment with teeth and dental work.
 On 8 May, Gorbushin gave a casket containing the dental remains to Rzhevskaya and told her to keep an eye on it, as she would be less likely than the male officers to get drunk and lose them.
 According to Rzhevskaya, the casket (sometimes translated as a cigar box) was "second-hand [and dark red] with a soft lining and covered with satin, the kind of thing made to hold a bottle of perfume or cheap jewellery."

 On the following day of 9 May, they managed to track down Käthe Heusermann, an assistant of Hugo Blaschke, Hitler's personal dentist.
 Heusermann led them to the Reich Chancellery, where Hitler's medical records, including X-ray images of his teeth were kept.
-During the interrogation led by Gorbushin, Major Bystrov, and Rzhevskaya as an interpreter, she confirmed that the box contained teeth of Adolf Hitler.
+During the interrogation led by Gorbushin, Major Bystrov, and Rzhevskaya as an interpreter, she confirmed that the box contained Hitler's teeth.
 The information was subsequently confirmed by Fritz Echtmann, a dental technician who worked in the Blaschke's consulting room since 1938.